rezer-bleede/dbt-rowlineage/README.md

 2. Environment variables (`DBT_HOST`, `PGUSER`, `DBT_DATABASE`, etc.).
 3. The dbt profile defined in `dbt_project.yml` and loaded from `profiles.yml` (respecting `DBT_PROFILES_DIR` and `DBT_TARGET`).

-When no port override is provided, the CLI defaults to `DBT_PORT`/`PGPORT` and falls back to `5433` to avoid clashing with other Postgres containers that may already be bound to `5432`.
+When no port override is provided, the CLI defaults to `DBT_PORT`/`PGPORT` and falls back to `6543` to avoid clashing with other Postgres containers that may already be bound to `5432` or `5433`.

 A minimal invocation that relies on the project profile looks like: